-- demonstrate some grasp of the basics of the language - translate sections of simple unseen passages of Latin, or understand them in a way intelligibly related to the original - show basic recall and understanding of prescribed texts and background questions
+- demonstrate some grasp of the basics of the language - translate sections of simple unseen passages of Latin, or understand them in a way intelligibly related to the original - show basic recall and understanding of prescribed texts and background questions www.PapaCambridge.com The Cambridge IGCSE Latin syllabus places equal emphasis on the study of the Latin language and the study of Latin prose and verse literature in its social and historical context.
+No particular course is specified for this syllabus.

-5. Syllabus content
+Syllabus content 5.